YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 ### Calling the API

-Now we're ready to start filling in some of the blanks we left earlier.
+Now we're ready to fill in some of the blanks we left earlier.
 In several places we claimed in our type annotations that a command `Cmd` should be returned, but we returned `Cmd.none` instead.
 Now we'll replace those with the missing command.

 When this step is done, our application should look like this:

 ![elm quote](https://raw.githubusercontent.com/YiMihi/elm-with-jwt/master/article-assets/step2.jpg)

-Clicking the button will call the API and get random Chuck Norris quotes and update the view to display them.
-Make sure you have [the API](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) running at [http://localhost:3001](http://localhost:3001) so it is accessible to our app.
+Clicking the button will call the API to get and display random Chuck Norris quotes.
+Make sure you have [the API](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) running at [http://localhost:3001](http://localhost:3001) so it's accessible to our app.

-Once we're successfully `GET`ting quotes from the API, our `Main.elm` file will be:
+Once we're successfully getting quotes, our `Main.elm` file will be:

 ```js
 module Main exposing (..)